matomo-org/developer-documentation/docs/4.x/archiving.md

 * **Metadata that can be added using existing data should not be stored with reports.** Instead they should be added in API methods when turning records into reports.
 </div>

-/*
-    archive invalidation: how are existing archives invalidated, what makes an archive invalidated, how is this done in code and handled by browser vs pre-archiving archive purging: how are old archives deleted? at what other times are archives deleted? partial archives: what are they, how do they fit into initiation/invalidation/purging workflow, how do archivers handle this, how do plugins initiate it, + a note that it doesn't work for browser archiving

-*/

 ## Archive Invalidation

 When an archive is known to no longer be valid, it is marked as invalid.
 This is done in the following situations: